dionisioraditya/eve/readme.md

-# 🤖 EmoBot - Expressive Desktop Robot
+# 🤖 EVE - Expressive Desktop Robot

 A tiny desktop robot powered by ESP32-C3, MPU6050, and OLED display that can express emotions through animated eyes.